inmanta/inmanta-core/docs/lsm/allocation/allocation_v3.rst

 Allocation V3 is a new framework that changes significantly compared to Allocation V2.
 The purpose is the same as V2: filling up the read-only values of a service instance during the first validation compile of the lifecycle.
-The difference is that allocated attributes are not set in the LSM unwrapping anymore, but instead in an implementation of the service, using plugins.
+Allocation is now performed via a plugin call.

 The advantage of this approach is that it simplifies greatly the process: you don't need anymore to write allocator classes and all the required functions (``needs_allocation``, ``allocate``, etc.).
 You also don't need to instantiate many
 ``AllocationSpecV2`` with your allocators inside.
-Instead, you just need to write one plugin per attribute you want to allocate, it is less verbose and a much more straightforward approach.
+Instead, you just need to write one plugin per attribute you want to allocate and register it as an ``allocator``, it is less verbose and a much more straightforward approach.
+LSM comes with build-in allocators that can be used out of the box, e.g. :func:`get_first_free_integer<lsm::allocators.get_first_free_integer>`.

 Create an allocator
 ###################